 1 Overview BACS1.2 Credits 15 credits (7.5 ECTs) Overview This unit runs from the beginning of the course, running alongside Historic Crafts 1, Introduction to Conservation and Art Histories.
 The unit provides the grounding for a basic understanding of the chemical and physical nature of materials, focusing specifically on concepts and materials which support a more in-depth understanding of conservation related issues.
 The set of lectures and lab training consists of a review of the scientific method (and its history), the elemental nature of materials ('The World is made of atoms') and the basic structure of materials (sub-atomic particles, elements and the periodic table).
 An introduction to the periodic table and understanding of the chemical properties of materials allow conservation scientists (non-destructively) to detect the different elements found in an artefact.
 An introduction to the concept of the energy and a series of energy levels ('shells' or 'orbitals') around the nucleus is key to understanding both the position of the element in the periodic table and its chemical reactivity.
 On successful completion of this unit you should have a basic knowledge of a variety of chemical and physical concepts and how these relate to the behaviour of materials.
 You should also be able to apply this knowledge and understanding to problem solving in conservation science.
-Learning Outcomes In order to successfully complete this unit your work should demonstrate: introductory level knowledge and comprehension of the underlying principles associated with science and chemistry for conservation practice 2. an ability to evaluate and interpret the underlying principles in relation to con servation practice • raluate and interpret qualitative and quantitative judgements in relation to conservation practice 4. an ability to co mmunicate findings in a structured and coherent Learning Hours 150 notional learn ing hours are divided as follows: Scheduled 70% Guided 30% Independent 00% Essential Resources Books & journals Mills, J.S., and White, R. (1999) The organic chemistry of mu objects.
-2nd edition.
+Learning Outcomes In order to successfully complete this unit your work should demonstrate: introductory level knowledge and comprehension of the underlying principles associated with science and chemistry for conservation practice an ability to evaluate and interpret the underlying principles in relation to conservation practice an ability to evaluate and interpret qualitative and quantitative data to inform judgements in relation to conservation practice 4. an ability to communicate findings in a structured and coherent form Learning Hours 150 notional learn ing hours are divided as follows: Scheduled 70% Guided 30% Independent 00% Essential Resources Books & journals te, R. (1999) The organic chemistry of museum n.
 Oxford: Butterworth-Heinemann.
 Moncrieff, A. & Ashley-Smith, J. (eds.)
 (1992) Science for conservators.
 1: An introduction to materials.
-London: The Conservation Unit of the Museums and Galleries Commission hley-Smith, J. (eds.)
-(1992) Science for leaning.
-London: Museums & Galleries Munoz Vinas, S. (2 London: Routledge 012) Contemporary conservation theory. ey-Smith, J. (eds.)
+London: The Conservation Unit of the Museums and Galleries Commission.
+Moncrieff, A. & Ashley-Smith, J. (eds.)
+(1992) Science for conservators.
+2: Cleaning.
+London: Museums & Galleries Commission.
+Munoz Vinas, S. (2012) Contemporary conservation theory.
+London: Routledge. ey-Smith, J. (eds.)
 (1992) Science for dhesives & coatings.
-London: Museums & ion 98) Introduction to paint chemistry & the technology.
+London: Museums & ion 28) Introduction to paint chemistry & the technology.
 4th edition.
 Chapman Hall.
-London Digital sources http://www.chem guide.co.uk/ http://www.nationalgallery.org.uk/rembrandt-teachers-resource
+London Digital sources national-galleryfac g/learn-chemistry/resource/res00001336/ 2 Learning & tea aching BACS1.2 Learning & Teaching methods livered with a range of learning and teaching : lectures, seminars and tutorials, self-managed